Top 7 Centerview Partners Interview QuestionsUpdated:

 I've written quite a bit before on how to talk about deals (including exactly what I'd say about the Serta deal in an interview) so I won't belabor the point here.
 As always, talk about deals you feel comfortable with even if they aren't overly large or complex.
 Far better to be able to confidently answer any follow ups then to regurgitate something you aren't entirely sure on.

 As I said at the outset, Centerview is quite unique.
-They bring in more revenue per partner than any other bank most years and provide higher all-in compensation than any other bank.
-But at the same time they put an emphasis on retaining people within the bank, which is quite rare for top shops.
+They bring in more revenue per partner than any other bank most years and generally provide higher all-in compensation than other elite boutiques.
+But, at the same time, they put an emphasis on retaining people within the bank, which is quite rare for top shops.

 Needless to say, cultural fit is important at Centerview.
-This is partly why Centerview doesn't generally adhere to the recruiting schedule all the other banks follow.
+This is partly why Centerview doesn't generally adhere to the recruiting schedule all the other banks follow (they're much later!).
 They want people to select for Centerview, not the other way around.

 If you think being a career banker could be right for you, then there are few if any better places to be than Centerview.